 Applications for the 2021 grant period are now closed.
-The next application window will open in Fall 2021 with an application deadline of January 31, 2022.
+The next application window will open in Spring 2022.

 My colleague Kelly See and I are very grateful to have received a grant from CSB for our research on the effects of an organization’s sustainability initiatives on employee engagement.
 The grant enabled us to complete our initial survey and to have valuable conversations with business leaders in sustainability focused positions about their initiatives and about our research.

 - Frances Milliken, NYU Stern Professor of Management and Organizations